ZOO-Project/charts/zoo-project-hpgc/README.md

-# ZOO-Project with DRU and CWL support package
+# ZOO-Project with DRU, CWL and OGC Application Package for HPC support package

 > The **ZOO-Project** is an open source processing platform, released under MIT/X11 Licence.